 (6) The following minimum benefits standards apply to lump-sum indemnity coverage of any specified disease:

 (a) These coverages must pay indemnity benefits on behalf of insured persons of a specifically named disease or diseases.
 The benefits are payable as a fixed, one-time payment made within thirty (30) days of submission to the insurer of proof of diagnosis of the specified disease.
-Dollar benefits shall be offered for sale only in even increments of $1,000.
+Dollar benefits shall be offered for sale only in even increments of $[X].

 Drafting Note: Policies that offer extremely high dollar benefits may induce fraud and concealment on the part of applicants for coverage.
-The commissioner should be sensitive to this possibility in approving policies.
+The commissioner should avoid approving these policies in light of the fact that these policies are not intended to be comprehensive coverage and are not intended to be sold as such.
+Policies offering extremely low dollar amounts, however, may offer illusory coverage that may not be understood by consumers.

 (b) Where coverage is advertised or otherwise represented to offer generic coverage of a disease or diseases, the same dollar amounts shall be payable regardless of the particular subtype of the disease with one exception.
 In the case of clearly identifiable subtypes with significantly lower treatments costs, lesser amounts may be payable so long as the policy clearly differentiates that subtype and its benefits.